 Boutique Training Gallery - Starting out artists are supported to learn the skills of hanging a successful exhibition.
 The gallery is available to the public for hireage.

 Art Competition / Exhibition - Our annual community art exhibition and competition is open to the public and provides an avenue for individual artists to exhibit their work.
 Watch our Facebook page for more details.
 Our Facebook page This is usually held mid-year.
-See details for our latest competition.
+See the details from our 2018 competition.